How do I fly drones commercially in the UK?

-A PfCO (or Permission for Commercial Operation) is the piece of paper you need to operate a drone commercially in UK airspace.
+A Permission for Commercial Operation (PfCO) is the legal document you need to operate a drone commercially in UK airspace.
 Until August 2016 this was known as a Permission for Aerial Work (PFAW).

 We have simplified the process that the average person takes to attaining their Permission for Commercial Operation from the CAA.
 The steps are outlined below.

 What is the Permission for Commercial Operation (PfCO)?

 The UK Civil Aviation Authority (CAA) requires all professional drone operators to possess a Permission for Commercial Operation before working for hire or reward, what is known as valuable consideration.

 Permissions and/or exemptions from the CAA are valid for up to 12 months and are subject to an annual renewal.

 They allow flights within the UK subject to the conditions and limitations specified.
 However, the greater the amount of ‘freedom of operation’ that you require (in terms of locations, procedures and the duration of the permission), then the greater the amount of information you need to provide the CAA (in terms of demonstrating that you can operate safely).

 A permission from the CAA is required to be held if you wish to conduct a commercial operation with your aircraft, or if you wish to fly your aircraft: